 Where Orman’s Advice Holds Up

-Retirees must also account for the “Volatility Risk Premium” and sequence of returns risk.
-Withdrawing or gifting assets during high-volatility periods, as seen in early 2026, can be mathematically perilous because it locks in paper losses that cannot be recovered through future compounding.
-This makes protecting retirement assets even more important for those without substantial margin for error.
+Retirees must also account for sequence of returns risk: the mathematical reality that withdrawing or gifting assets during market downturns locks in losses that cannot be recovered through future compounding.
+The order in which portfolio returns occur matters just as much as the average return itself, which makes protecting retirement assets especially critical for those without substantial margin for error.

 Where the Advice Needs Context